jasonjgardner/babel-plugin-spaceless/README.md

 ![Babel Plugin](https://s3-us-west-2.amazonaws.com/jgardner/babel-plugin-spaceless/babel-plugin-badge.png "This package is a Babel plugin!")

-A Babel plugin which strips excess whitespace from template strings at compilation time.
+A Babel plugin which strips excess whitespace from template literals at compilation time.

 ## Usage